 Increasing Supply Chain Resilience

-1. 1.Diversify your suppliers : Being able to manage multiple suppliers for key products or services protects you if any single supplier fails to deliver or goes out of business.
+1. 1.Diversify your suppliers : Managing multiple suppliers for key products or services protects you if any single supplier fails to deliver or goes out of business.

-2. 2.Improve data-sharing between departments : Effective collaboration across departments helps create better visibility throughout the supply chain to make everyone aware of potential issues ahead of time.
+2. 2.Improve data-sharing between departments : Effective collaboration helps create better visibility throughout the supply chain to make everyone aware of potential issues ahead of time.

 3. 3.Develop contingency plans : Having backup plans for different circumstances before they happen helps ensure day-to-day operations continue without interruption.